-The MA, PG Dip and PG Cert in Multimedia Journalism (Broadcast) is taught within Westminster School of Media and Arts and Design in the Cluster of Professional Communication.
+The Masters (MA), Postgraduate Diploma (PG Dip) and Postgraduate Certificate (PG Cert) Multimedia Journalism (Broadcast) is hosted by the Design, Creative and Digital Industries College.
 The management structure supporting the course is as follows:

-Steve Hill and Mercedes Bunz are the joint Course Leaders responsible for the day-to-day running and overall management of the course and development of the curriculum.
-They can be contacted in their office (J2.14) during consultation or by email: S.Hill1@westminster.ac.uk or M.Bunz@westminster.ac.uk.
+Steve Hill is the course leader responsible for the day-to-day running and overall management of the course and development of the curriculum.
+Steve Hill can be contacted in his office (J2.14) during consultation or by email: S.Hill1@westminster.ac.uk